Skip to main content

 Then we can execute the following atmos commands to provision the two VPCs into the dev account in the us-east-2 region:

-atmos terraform apply vpc-1 -s core-ue2-dev
+atmos terraform apply vpc/1 -s plat-ue2-dev

-atmos terraform apply vpc-2 -s core-ue2-dev
+atmos terraform apply vpc/2 --stack plat-ue2-dev

 All the above makes Atmos an ideal framework to organize infrastructure, to design for organizational complexity, and to provision multi-account environments for very complex organizations.